Agents are the heart of any call center. They're your first line of contact with your customers, and they can make or break their experience.

 Even in cloud-based call centers and remote-work situations, call centers are only successful when each agent is successful.
 Unfortunately, some agents tend to isolate themselves instead of fostering relationships with colleagues, which leads to poor alignment and lower performance for the whole team.

-Managers and other internal leaders should facilitate team building to promote smoother operations, provide more efficient customer service, and develop more successful agents across the team.
+Call center managers and other internal leaders should facilitate team building to promote smoother operations, provide more efficient customer service, and develop more successful agents across the team.

 As you identify best-fit agents and support your staff through various challenges, your customers should remain a central focus.